claykosonocky/claykosonocky/README.md

-Official Github for Clay Kosonocky
+Github for Clay Kosonocky

-Contact email coming soon for project inquiries & more
+Contact info coming soon for project inquiries & more